zephyrproject-rtos/zephyr/doc/porting/arch.rst

 serial port driver on which to send the console (:code:`printk`, :code:`printf`) output.

-It is not required, and a RAM console (:option:`RAM_CONSOLE`) can be used to send all output to a circular buffer that can be read by a debugger instead.
+It is not required, and a RAM console (:option:`CONFIG_RAM_CONSOLE`) can be used to send all output to a circular buffer that can be read by a debugger instead.

 Utility Libraries
 *****************